ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Tezos.get_entrypoint entrypoint addr` casts the address
+The call `get_entrypoint entrypoint addr` casts the address
     `addr` into that of a smart contract address, if such contract exists and has an entrypoint named `entrypoint`.
 If no such smart contract exists, the execution fails with the error message